mkhan42/mkhan42/README.md

-Hi there, I’m Michalle, a software engineer!
+Hi there, I’m Michalle, a software engineer based in NYC!

 🎓 I graduated college with a Bachelor's of Science in Computer Science in 2021.
 I recently decided to attend General Assembly's Software Engineering Immersive Bootcamp to learn more technologies and advance in my problem solving, debugging, and full-stack skills.